 - On all printed pieces add URLs to drive prospects to your website and landing pages to all your printed pieces to drive prospects to your website.

 - Write a news release to be published in your local paper detailing the program, who it benefits and why you’re running it.

-- All marketing vehicles employed must have the same message, look and feel to be easily identified.
+- All marketing materials should have the same message and branded design to be identifiable

-- Use a ‘register by’ date to enable you to easily extend the session dates, as demand requires.
+- Use a ‘register by’ date which allows you to easily extend the session dates, as demand requires.